davidawad/KinectSentryGun/README.md

 # KinectSentryGun

 ![computers](https://github.com/DavidAwad/KinectSentryGun/blob/master/images/computers.jpg?raw=true)
+## What is it?
+The Kinect Sentry Gun Project was a nerf gun purchased from a local walmart that we hooked up to an arduino, and then used a microsoft kinect.
+Whenever someone walked in front of the kinect the gun would shoot at them.

 ## How it works
 This app uses a Microsoft Kinect in order to watch any given area.
 What the app will do is while the camera is on, the sentry is "watching".